matthitchcock/trust-the-rp/trust-the-release-pipeline.md

 ## Overview

-> **Please Note: This paper is unpolished and at times opinionated and rant-y, it is being molded into something polished and presentable based on questions and feedback received so please, do send that and offer your perspectives.
+> **Please Note: This paper is a work in progress, at times might be opinionated and rant-y, it is being molded into something polished and presentable based on questions and feedback received.
+I would be grateful for feedback and perspectives, please doreach me on Twitter (@hitchysg_MSFT) or raise an issue.
 This paper will undergo frequent changes and I am grateful for the contributions already received. -Matt Hitchcock**

 The goal of this paper is to provide you, the reader, with an approach through which you can reach the **tipping point** of a grass roots Release Pipeline transformation.